-The traditional placement problem is reduced to GAP, and many existing approximate algorithms can be leveraged to obtain an optimal solution [25].
+The traditional placement problem is reduced to GAP, and many existing approximate algorithms can be leveraged to obtain an optimal solution (Shmoys and Tardos, 1993).
 However, if we involve the policy conflicts into the problem, the cost of assigning a policy to a switch is not independent, which cannot be transformed to the original version of GAP.
-Several papers have investigated GAP with dependent cost, while they either assume there's only pairwise dependency between assignments [5, 21], or just employ a global dependent variable [26].
+Several papers have investigated GAP with dependent cost, while they either assume there is only pairwise dependency between assignments (Mougouei et al., 2017; Burg et al., 1999), or just employ a global dependent variable (Tariri, 2013).
 In contrast, POPDC introduces more complex dependency, where the cost of each assignment is dependent on all previous assignments.